-Think proportion first.
-‘Kitchen islands should take up between one tenth to one fifteenth of your overall kitchen area,’ says Volodymyr Barabakh, co-founder and project director of Fortress Home.
+Think proportion, too.
+‘Kitchen islands should take up between one tenth to one fifteenth of your overall kitchen area,’ says Volodymyr Barabakh, co-founder and project director of Fortress Home (opens in new tab).
 ‘You therefore generally want to err on the smaller side in comparison to your overall kitchen floor space.
 One fifteenth of your overall kitchen floor space is what you want ideally.’

 Can your kitchen be too small for an island?
 ‘In most cases, you should have a kitchen of at least 150 square foot (14 square meters) to comfortably have an island,’ says Volodymyr Barabakh.
 Don’t despair if your room is on the small side, though.
 For more compact rooms small kitchen island ideas can help you get the counter space you’re hankering after.